bridgelancer/cryptle_fork/docs/guides.rst

 update at least once before its :meth:`evaluate` function to run.
 More sophisticated control would be implemented if necessary.
 In this case, the ``self._ts`` attribute should be set to a list of the Timeseries objects to be listened to:

+An optional ``name`` attribute could be defined as mentioned in the previous part.
+In this case, the implementation of the :meth:`__repr__` method of the subclass would make the ``name`` be shown in debugging logs present in the base class level.

 .. note::